kevluu20/Software-Design-Project/project_proposal.md

 ## **Risks**

-- Designing a user-friendly interface
-- Being able to collect and store data especially if users are not local
-- Ensuring that the optimal meeting time for all parties is the output
+The highest risk is to create a user-friendly interface that combines functionality and design.
+Without the interface, the project would not be able to be completed.
+Additionally, collecting and storing data is a challenge for us.
+We want to be able to send link to all users inputting their information.
+Be able to store this data and integrate it with the formula is potentially a risk.
+Finally designing the formula that ensures that the optimal meeting time for all parties is the output can become our biggest risk if we are unable to implement it.
 ##

 ## **Additional Course Content**
-- Building complex functions
-- Connecting python code to interface
-- Storage of user inputted data
+Building complex functions that we can use to write the interface and program.
+Connecting python code to interface or designing an interface through python.
+Possible methods to store of user inputted data.